zgan1/historical-newpaper-topic-analysis/README.md

+The purpose of this project is to extract topics from historical newspapers.
+Reading historical newspapers to study history is difficult because the sheer volume proves to a challenge to a human reader.
+Machine learning algorithms can automatically generate topics from these newspapers and can potentially save the historican a large amount of time.
+The results are saved in the top_words folder.

-This file gives a short description of what each Python script does.
+Here is a short description of what each Python script does.

 corpus.py: